Dynamical Sampling: A Survey: Introduction and Motivation

-A third fundamental problem of Dynamical Sampling studies {system identification}: using space-time samples to estimate the operator \(A\) (or its selected spectral/dynamical characteristics).
-Representative papers include \cite{AK16, Tan17}, where frame-theoretic tools, generalized Krylov subspaces, and Prony-type methods are developed, facilitating further progress on learning dynamics from dynamical samples.
+A third fundamental problem is system identification, which aims to estimate the evolution operator itself, or its selected spectral and dynamical characteristics, from space-time samples.
+Representative results utilize generalized Krylov subspaces and other operator- and frame-theoretic approaches to develop Prony-type methods \cite{AK16,Tan17, KP25}, with further refinements addressing robustness, partial observability, and numerical aspects \cite{AHKLLV18,CT22}.

-The aim of this paper is to provide a coherent survey of dynamical sampling and its links to frame theory, to present a selection of recent results across continuous and discrete settings (including space-time trade-off, system identification, and source recovery) and to identify open questions and promising directions for future research.
+The aim of this paper is to provide a coherent survey of dynamical sampling and its links to frame theory, to present a selection of recent results across continuous and discrete settings (including space-time trade-offs, system identification, and source recovery), and to identify open questions and promising directions for future research.